 The faculty will create a teaching environment that is likely to foster experiential learning and to allow participants to debate new concepts, ideas and challenges while working together through seminars and simulation sessions.

-The course lasts two weeks, the first, from 9 to 13 July 2018, primarily focused on the evolution parliamentary transparency, on citizens’ engagement with parliaments and participatory and direct democracy and on their effects on the political and legal systems; the second, from 16 to 20 July 2018, mainly devoted to investigate how the digital revolution has forced parliaments to combine their “openness” with the competing and related public interests to privacy and security, and it covers the following subject areas:
+The course lasts two weeks and students can decide to attend the course both weeks or either of them.
+The first, from 9 to 13 July 2018, is primarily focused on the evolution parliamentary transparency, on citizens’ engagement with parliaments and participatory and direct democracy and on their effects on the political and legal systems; the second, from 16 to 20 July 2018, is mainly devoted to investigate how the digital revolution has forced parliaments to combine their “openness” with the competing and related public interests to privacy and security, and it covers the following subject areas:

 1st week (9-13 July 2018)